 Dentists may not understand well the recent CDT Codes.
 The American Dental Association, as well as the Code Maintenance Committee and others from the dental community, have developed a variety of educational materials.
 The information is available for anyone to download, read or view online.

 Strategic Practice Solutions is a leading provider of dental practice management consulting, coaching, and training.
 They never recommend a “one size fits all” solution to your dental practice.
-Strategic Practice Solutions consistently deliver year-over-year, double-digit growth in gross production and revenue.
-They meet on-site and in-person with your dental practice to get to know you and your staff to deliver personalized guidance to your practice.
+Their team consistently deliver year-over-year, double-digit growth in gross production and revenue.
+They meet onsite and in-person with your dental practice to get to know you and your staff to deliver personalized guidance to your practice.
 SPS is passionate about taking a proven approach to achieving your dental practice goals.
 Their team consists of experts in the following:

 - practice analysis

 - team building